Resources & Services

 Will my credit score be impacted by a loan estimate?

-Receiving a loan estimate does not hurt your credit score on its own.
+Receiving a GFE does not hurt your credit score on its own.
 However, if you do proceed with a loan company, they may require more financial information in order to finalize the loan process.
-This will likely include a full credit report.
+This will include a full credit report.

 Pulling a full credit report could potentially impact your credit, especially if done frequently.
 However, if your reverse mortgage loan origination is the only time that you receive a hard credit check, the impact on your credit score is likely to be minimal.

 What is included in a good faith estimate?

 Good Faith Estimates work by adding up the various costs that go into a loan.
 They can be useful when comparing across different lenders, as the fee structure that different lenders use could impact the amount that the loan costs you over time.

 Some examples that information is included in a GFE are:

 - Important dates

 - Breakdown of settlement charges